Rules of Membership

 8.8.
-Six members of the Committee shall form a quorum.
+Four members of the Committee shall form a quorum.
 Questions arising at any meeting shall be decided by majority vote.
 In the event of a tie the Chairman of the meeting shall have a second or casting vote.

 8.9.
 The Committee shall meet as it thinks fit, but not less than four times in every year.

 8.10.
 The Committee may delegate any of its business to Sub Committees as it may consider necessary and confer on them such authority as the Committee shall deem fit.
 Sub Committees shall report to the Committee.

 The Chairman, or in the absence of the Chairman, the Vice Chairman shall:

 9.1.
 Preside at all meetings of the Committee and of the Association.